MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 processed upon arrival and the resulting partial header set emitted or buffered according to implementation requirements.

+## SETTING_QPACK_BLOCKING_PERMITTED {#setting-block}

+An HTTP/QUIC implementation can trade off the complexity of its QPACK decoder against compression efficiency by permitting the peer's compressor to reference unacknowledged entries.
+In the case of loss on a checkpoint stream, such references might cause the processing of request streams or other checkpoint streams to block, waiting for the arrival of missing data.

+If the decoder permits the encoder to make blocking references, it sets `SETTING_QPACK_BLOCKING_PERMITTED` (0xSETTING-TBD1) to true.
+In the default setting, false, the encoder MUST NOT encode a header using a format that might block.

+## SETTING_QPACK_INITIAL_CHECKPOINT {#setting-initial}

+An HTTP/QUIC implementation MAY include the `SETTING_QPACK_INITIAL_CHECKPOINT` (0xSETTING_TBD2) setting, containing the full serialization of an initial checkpoint stream's data.
+If present, this setting MUST be fully processed by the peer before decoding any checkpoint streams or header frames on request streams.

+The checkpoint defined by this setting is considered LIVE by both the encoder and the decoder from the beginning of the connection.
+The decoder does not need to send an ACK_FLUSH message confirming receipt of this setting.

 # Implementation trade-offs

 This document specifies a means for the encoder to express the choices it made